Human Rights Center

 - Support for students: enables students to carry out independent research and participate in relevant national conferences and competitions

-- On-campus programming: public events, debates, and film screenings on emerging and pressing human rights cases and concerns
+- Community programming: public events, debates, and film screenings on emerging and pressing human rights cases and concerns

 - International Women’s Rights Action Watch: carries out international advocacy and produces reports, training manuals, and scholarship to advance recognition of women’s human rights